epfl-ada/ada-2021-project-nasa-flatpat/README.md

 ## FEMEDIA - Analyzing female representation in English-speaking written media

 ### Abstract
 We believe that media outlets can only be unbiased, if the people in charge as well as the voices portrayed come from a diverse and society-representative background.
-Here we focus on gender representation in English-speaking media with the help of Quotebank.
+Here we focus on gender representation in US media that is consumed with the higher frequency, defined based on online page views (https://mediabiasfactcheck.com/methodology/), with the help of Quotebank.
 Our analysis envisions a fine-grained approach to the overarching question of equal gender representation, which can be answered with an unhelpful NO.

 Using the information about the quotes – the person being cited as well as the provenance of the news article – we explore the representation of female voices on three different levels: At the central level we investigate the ratio of quotes in the quotebank stemming from women under a variety of different conditions, such as political affiliation of the newspapers, readership size, etc.
 On a meta-level we also investigate the proportion of  female editors in the news outlets present, again in a detailed fashion across the accessible dimensions.
 These insights we link to the proportion of women cited within the respective newspapers.
-Thirdly, utilizing the content of the quotes themselves we determine whether a difference in topics can be observed for which the different genders are cited.
+Thirdly, utilizing the content of the quotes themselves we determine whether a difference in topics for which people of different gender are cited can be observed.
 Furthermore, with a similar method we investigate the different contextualization of women and men within the news stories and deduce potential stereotype propagations.

 ### Code Description